Improper Relations Regulation 616

 |Effective Date:||February 17, 2011|

-This policy provides clear guidelines that enable faculty, staff, independent contractors, and students to distinguish between proper and improper relationships between students and employees.
+This regulation provides clear guidelines that enable faculty, staff, independent contractors, and students to distinguish between proper and improper relationships between students and employees.

-This policy applies to all UNCSA employees and students.
+This regulation applies to all UNCSA employees and students.

 A. An “Amorous Relationship” exists when, without benefit of marriage, two consenting partners have a sexual union or engage in a romantic relationship or courtship that may or may not have been consummated sexually.

 B. “Appropriate Administrator” means the Provost, Vice Chancellor for Finance and Administration, or Dean of Students as appropriate in the context.

 C. “Department Head” retains its usual meaning but also includes deans.